-‘Cash Me Outside’ Girl Danielle Bregoli Drops Rap Single ‘These Heaux’, Mocks Taylor Swift’s New Album
+‘Cash Me Outside’ Girl Danielle Bregoli Drops Rap Single ‘These Heaux,’ Mocks Taylor Swift’s New Album

 It remains unclear what started this beef, but Hollywood Life pointed out that Danielle might be upset with Taylor’s new album.
 According to the gossip site, Bregoli might feel like Swift’s album will overshadow the release of her debut single.

-The news outlet pointed out that no one’s really talking about Danielle’s “These Heaux” despite its release earlier this morning.
+The news outlet pointed out that no one’s really talking about Danielle’s “These Heaux,” despite its release earlier this morning.
 Allegedly, it was because Taylor’s new single is taking all the hype.

 It was also noted that Swift’s new song is set to drop at midnight on August 25 — just hours after Danielle released hers.

-So far, the “Cash Me Outside” girl has yet to confirm whether there’s bad blood between her and Taylor or if she’s just being her usual outspoken self.
+So far, the “Cash Me Outside” girl has yet to confirm whether there’s bad blood between her and Taylor, or if she’s just being her usual outspoken self.
 Danielle has not revealed what triggered her diss on the singer as well.

 [Featured Image by Danielle Bregoli/Facebook]